scrim-network/BRICK/README.md

 > Here we introduce BRICK v0.1 ("Building blocks for Relevant Ice and Climate Knowledge"), a new model framework that focuses on accessibility, transparency, and flexibility while maintaining, as much as possible, the computational efficiency that make simple models so appealing.
 There is a wide range of potential applications for such a model.
 A simple framework enables uncertainty quantification via statistical calibration approaches (Higdon et al., 2004; Kennedy and O’Hagan, 2001), which would be infeasible with more computationally expensive models.
 A transparent modeling framework enables communication between scientists as well as communication with stakeholders.
 This leads to potential application of the model framework in decision support and education (Weaver et al., 2013).
 The present work expands on previous studies by (1) providing a platform of simple, but mechanistically motivated sea-level process models that resolve more processes, (2) providing a model framework that can facilitate model comparisons (for example, between our models and those of Nauels et al. (2016)), (3) exploring combined effects of key structural and parametric uncertainties, (4) explicitly demonstrating the flexibility of our framework for interchanging model components, and (5) explicitly demonstrating the utility of our model framework for informing decision analyses.

 ## Installation

-### For the impatient

-Model codes forked from the main Github repository, consistent with the [model description paper](http://www.geosci-model-dev-discuss.net/gmd-2016-303/), are available as a simple tarball from [this download server](https://download.scrim.psu.edu/Wong_etal_BRICK/).
-This code tarball includes everything needed to reproduce that work, as well as netCDF files containing the projections of sea-level rise from that work.

-### Longer-term support

 To obtain the model codes:
 ~~~~